Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 ### Hex

-If you choose to use your [Hex](https://app.hex.tech/login) account, then Snowpark for Python is built-in so you don't have to create a Python environment and install Snowpark for Python along with other libraries locally on your laptop.
+If you choose to use your existing [Hex](https://app.hex.tech/login) account or if you create a new trial account, then Snowpark for Python is built-in so you don't have to create a Python environment and install Snowpark for Python along with other libraries locally on your laptop.
 This will enable you to complete **Data Engineering** and **Machine Learning** steps of this QuickStart Guide directly in Hex.
 (See the respective steps **#4** and **#6** for details on loading the Data Engineering and Machine Learning notebooks in Hex.)

 > aside positive
 > IMPORTANT: